Tick season: Practice vigilance in the fight against tick-borne illnesses

 “Most cases of Lyme (and related diseases) are reported over the summer.
 I saw near-summer levels of tick bites in the spring, so there’s potential for this year to be quite bad,” says Dr. Moorcroft.

 Also on the rise are cases of Powassan virus, a very rare (with only 12 reported U.S. cases in 2016) but deadly tick-borne disease which scientists say takes less than 10 minutes to transmit from tick to human.
 This contrasts with the 24 to 48 hours it typically takes the Lyme bacterium to transmit.

 Rocky Mountain spotted fever

-Another potentially fatal tick-borne disease is Rocky Mountain spotted fever, suspected in the death of an Indiana toddler.
+Another potentially fatal tick-borne disease is Rocky Mountain spotted fever.
 RMSF is most commonly transmitted by the American dog tick in the eastern, central and Pacific coastal states, the Rocky Mountain wood tick in the western U.S. and the brown dog tick in parts of Arizona and along the U.S.-Mexico border, according to CDC tracking.

 These ticks can be a particular threat for children who play with pets and often rub up against them.

 Children are five times more likely than adults to die from RMSF, according to the CDC.
 Treatment for RMSF is most effective when started in the first 5 days of illness, with doxycycline as the treatment of choice for any age group.
 Misperceptions about the use of doxycycline for young children can prevent kids from getting lifesaving treatment, says the CDC.